-When Commodore acquired

-MOS Technology (and Chuck Pettle), the PET was inevitable.
-The pieces fell into place.
+When Commodore acquired MOS Technology (and Chuck Pettle), the PET was inevitable.
+The factors fell into place.
 The major expense items for an inexpensive computer were no longer the microprocessor chips (less than \$10 in quantity) nor the I/O chips, but rather the I/O devices.
 The TV headed the list, followed closely by the keyboard and cassette recorder.
-The next generation of microcomputers would require all of these... but was it practical?
+The next generation of microcomputers would require all of these, but was it practical?

-There was the spectre of Sphere.
-Note the marked resemblance between the brand new PET and my twoyear-old Sphere in Photo 3.
+There was the spectre of SPHERE.
+Note the marked resemblance between the brand new PET and my two-year-old SPHERE in Photo 3.
 The resemblance is more than skin deep.
-The built-in TVs and dual keyboards are obvious; not so apparent are the following: a 10K ROM operating system in the Sphere (14K for the PET); 36K RAM for Sphere (8K for PET); PIA, dual cassette, TTY and modem for Sphere (dual cassette, IEEE, PIA and TV for PET).
-Making allowances for cost of RAM, PROM, etc., a Sphere that was roughly equivalent to my PET would have cost about three times as much.
-The problem lies in the fact that Sphere Corp. went broke about the same time the PET was being announced.

-The 4K PET was originally priced at \$500, which promptly rose to \$600, then to \$800 for 8K (the only model delivered, so far).
-Even at \$800, the question in my mind (particularly after shelling out the money) was, "Can Commodore really do it?"
-Judging from the reaction of people I spoke to and the articles I read, the consensus of opinion was that they couldn't.

-When the promised delivery date came and went (with the same lame excuses I've heard time and again, starting with my first Altair) I, too, began to wonder.
-As of December 1977, Commodore was slipping even further behind in deliveries.
-Does this mean that they're following in Sphere's shadow?
-Will my PET become another Sphere-like orphan-the Edsel of personal computers?
-I think not, and here's why: PET gets As in three categories-vertical integration, good engineering and advanced technology.
+The built-in TVs and dual keyboards are obvious -- not so apparent are the following: a 10K ROM operating system in the SPHERE (14K for the PET); 36K RAM for SPHERE (8K for PET); PIA, dual cassette, TTY, and modem for SPHERE (dual cassette, IEEE, PIA, and TV for PET).
+Making allowances for cost of RAM, PROM, etc., a SPHERE which was roughly equivalent to my PET would have cost about three times as much.
+The problem lies in the fact that SPHERE Corp. went broke about the same time that the PET was being announced.
+The first announced price for the 4K PET was \$500, which promptly slid up to \$600, to be replaced by \$800 for 8K (the only model delivered, so far).
+Even at \$800, the question on my mind (particularly after shelling out my \$800) was, "can Commodore really do it?"
+Judging from the people I spoke to and the articles I read, the consensus of opinion was that they couldn't.
+When the promised delivery date came and went (with the same lame excuses I've heard time and again, starting with my first ALTAIR) I, too, began to wonder.
+As of this writing (early December), Commodore is slipping even further behind in deliveries.
+Does this mean that they're following in SPHERE's shadow?
+Will my PET become another SPHERE-like orphan?
+The Edsel of the personal computers?
+I think not, and here's why: PET gets "A's" in three categories -- vertical integration, good engineering, and advanced technology.
 Let's see how PET measures up to competition.